 Where Can We Find Browns?

-Just like food scraps, the brown materials are waste – yard waste, tree service waste, packaging and recyclables.
+Just like food scraps, the brown materials are considered by many to be waste – yard waste, tree service waste, packaging and recyclables.
 It’s great that we can re-purpose them into valuable compost!

 Another option is to rake your leaves and ask your neighbors to do the same, then save them in bags or a pile.
 I have a corner of my yard behind a tree where I’ve lined bags of leaves against the fence.
 I pull one out every week or two for my compost, or to use as mulch around plants.